npclaudiu/git-server-poc/README.md

 # Git Server PoC

-> Disclaimer: This project is an experiment and
+> Disclaimer: This project is an experiment and there is no intent to make it
-> there is no intent to make it production-ready.
+> production-ready.

 ## Introduction

-This project is a proof of concept implementation of a custom Git server written in Go, designed to explore how to create a Git server.
-It relies on the [`go-git`](https://github.com/go-git/go-git) library to implement the Git Smart HTTP protocol (`git-receive-pack`, `git-upload-pack`).
+This project is a proof of concept implementation of a custom Git server.
+It is written in Go and relies on the [`go-git`](https://github.com/go-git/go-git) library to implement the Git Smart HTTP protocol (`git-receive-pack`, `git-upload-pack`).
 Tested to ensure that the implementation is compatible with the de facto Git implementation.

 Unlike traditional Git server implementations that rely on file-system-based "bare" repositories, this server abstracts data persistence through custom